UK blames France as travellers face hours-long port delays | Business

 Britons heading off on holiday by ferry faced hours-long waits at the port of Dover on Friday, with authorities blaming French officials for the chaos.

-The problems follow days of travel disruption on Britain's railways after a heat wave brought record-smashing 40 degree Celsius (104 degrees Fahrenheit) temperatures to the U.K., buckling rails and starting lineside fires.
+The problems follow days of travel disruption on Britain's railways after a heat wave brought record-smashing 40 degree Celsius temperatures to the UK, buckling rails and starting lineside fires.

 Rail workers also staged nationwide strikes last month in a dispute over pay and conditions, and plan more walkouts next week Air travel has also been hit, in Britain and around the world, as airlines and airports struggle to cope with the return of mass travel following two years of pandemic disruption.